Action Learning & Action Learning Sets – Reg Revans

 What are action learning sets?

-When devising a management development programme, it is important to ensure that participants are not only ‘taught’ or trained, but that they have an opportunity to put learning into action.
+When devising a management development programme (or leadership programme), it is important to ensure that participants are not only ‘taught’ or trained, but that they have an opportunity to put learning into action.
 Experience has shown us that unless we practice new skills and ideas soon after a programme we tend to forget the lessons learnt.

 Action Learning is one of the methods effective programmes use to help participants apply learning.
 Other formal approaches will include your Line manager and your mentor.